Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 > Tested navigation links in navbar for all screen sizes including mobile.

+- Embedded videos

+> Tested all embedded Youtube videos to ensure they play.

 - Contact form

 > All form inputs tested to ensure all sections are filled out.